Who we are

 ‘When we received the Nobel Peace Prize in 1999, MSF did not have the medicines we needed to carry out our lifesaving work.
 So we decided to dedicate a portion of the funds received to launch a brand-new model of R&D. Four years later, DNDi was born.’

-Dr Bernard Pécoul, Former MSF France General Director, now DNDi Executive Director
+Dr Bernard Pécoul, Former MSF France General Director, Founder of DNDi

 In 2003, DNDi’s seven founding partners came together to respond to the frustration of doctors and health workers around the world faced with medicines that were ineffective, unsafe, unavailable, unaffordable – or that had never been developed at all.